Edge Services - Quickstart

 Click Confirm.

 The Edge Services pipeline is deleted.
-You can create a new pipeline for this origin at any time, but you will need to reconfigure your custom domain, and the cache will initially be empty.
+You can create a new pipeline for this backend at any time, but you will need to reconfigure your custom domain, and the cache will initially be empty.

 How to terminate an Edge Services subscription

 You can terminate your Edge Services subscription at any time, as long as you have deleted all your pipelines.
-You will be charged pro-rata for the month you cancel, based on how many days in that month your subscription was active.
+You will be charged pro rata for the month you cancel, based on how many days in that month your subscription was active.

 -